 For many people, estate planning will include the execution of a will.
 This instrument allows for assets and property to be distributed according to its terms.
 It may also name the person whom you wish to serve as guardian for your minor children, and it may designate an individual to administer your will.
 Without a will, probate property passes to heirs as provided by the Indiana laws of intestacy, which may not reflect your intentions.

 Probate administration refers to the legal proceedings involved in settling a decedent’s estate and transferring property to devisees and heirs.
 Our elder law attorney can guide Indianapolis residents through this process.
 Property subject to probate is that which does not pass to others pursuant to designation, such as an insurance or retirement plan, or ownership, such as bank accounts held jointly with rights of survivorship.
 Many people seek to avoid the probate process because it can be lengthy, expensive, and public.
 This may be accomplished by identifying all of the assets and property that you own and transferring them into non-probate property.
 The creation of a living trust may be advantageous in developing your estate plan, since you may still have control and ownership of the trust property during your lifetime, while it is not subject to probate upon your death.
 An estate attorney can provide more information regarding strategies to achieve your goals in the planning process.Medicaid and Health Care Planning

 Medicaid is a government health care program designed to assist individuals with limited financial resources, providing many additional benefits that are not covered by Medicare.
 Thorough Medicaid planning involves a careful examination with the assistance of an Indianapolis elder law attorney of one’s health care needs and finances, as well as an understanding of all the legal requirements for eligibility.
 In many instances, maintaining eligibility for Medicaid benefits, while still preserving your assets for your loved ones, may be achieved by transferring your property into an irrevocable trust.

 A skilled legal professional can be an invaluable resource in preparing for the future of you and your family.
-Indianapolis elder law lawyer Michael J. Adler has considerable experience providing legal guidance to individuals in a range of issues.
+Indianapolis lawyer Michael J. Adler has considerable experience providing legal guidance to individuals in a range of issues.
 He can advise people who need a probate attorney or guidance in sophisticated estate planning, Medicaid planning, or estate and probate litigation matters.
 Adler Law LLC serves residents of Indianapolis, Carmel, Fishers, Westfield, Zionsville, Greenwood and other communities in Boone, Marion, Hamilton, Johnson and Vigo Counties.
-Call us at 317-635-7880 or contact us online to set up a consultation with an elder law lawyer in Indianapolis.
+Call us at (317) 635-7880 or contact us online to set up a consultation with an elder law lawyer in Indianapolis.